 Read A Book In 30 Seconds?

 Picture this.
 A group of children flipping through the pages of a book at a very fast speed.
 They have never seen, much less read the book before.
 They flip the book to and fro a few times for about 30 seconds.
-After 30 seconds, the children write down the contents of the book on piece of paper.
-Here is where magic happens; the contents written by these children are not only detailed, but spot on.
+After 30 seconds, the children write down the contents of the book on a piece of paper.
+Here is where the magic happens; the contents written by these children are not only detailed, but spot on.

 This is known as “Hado Reading” (literally translated to Wave Reading).

 Developed by Mrs Ruiko Henmi, CEO and founder of HEGL (Heguru) “Hado Reading” offers the ability of being able to understand the contents of a book within seconds.
 The New Age Parents was invited to the opening of Heguru Education Centre @ Eunos, and had the privilege to speak to Mrs Ruiko Henmi and Mr Hirotada Henmi (though a translator) about this unique reading technique, what the Heguru program is all about, and their visions for today’s children.

 Hi Mr Hirotada and Mrs Ruiko, nice to meet you.
 Is this your first time in Singapore?
 How do you like it so far?

 Ruiko Henmi (RH): This is both of our second time in Singapore.
 Well, it’s a very lively city.
 We can feel the city and there are lots of people from different races.
 I feel that there is a long way for Singapore to develop and it’s developing rapidly.

 I understand one key aspect of Heguru program is developing the child’s right and left brain.
 How does the program support this?

 RH: Our program is designed in such a way that there are three stages of teaching.
 The first stage is catered to teaching very young children, from birth to 3 years old.
 At this stage, the baby’s right brain is just starting to develop.
 Hence we emphasize more on the right brain.